Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Prime contractor flowdown requirements

 For defense contractors, cybersecurity certification is often mandatory.
-For manufacturing suppliers, quality management certification may be required.
-For IT service providers, information security frameworks are typically essential.
+For manufacturing suppliers, a formal Quality Management System such as ISO 9001 Quality Management System is frequently required.
+For IT service providers, structured information security frameworks are typically essential.

 Common Certifications Required for Government Contracting

-For Department of Defense suppliers, CMMC 2.0 is becoming a core requirement.
+For Department of Defense suppliers, CMMC 2.0 Compliance Consulting has become central to contract eligibility.

 CMMC applies when: